Best MLB Runs Matchups — Monday, July 6, 2026

 Top runs spot: James Wood

 James Wood (WSH) tops the board at 100, facing RHP Mike Burrows.
-The lefty is scoring at .206 R/PA against righties this year — and .171 over the last two weeks, a strong bat that turns into a run in about 15% of his trips.
+The lefty is scoring at .202 R/PA against righties this year — and .154 over the last two weeks, a strong bat that turns into a run in about 15% of his trips.
 And Mike Burrows has been vulnerable to righties lately — .130 runs per batter faced.
-The bullpen behind him is roughly average to that side.
+One catch: the bullpen behind him has been stingy to that side late.
 He's hitting in a spot worth about 4.7 trips, so the volume's there.
 He's just .000 in 2 career PA against Mike Burrows, but that's a tiny sample and the matchup says regression.
 It all sets up in a neutral park.

 The rest of the top of the board